Lambton College: Buildings and facilities

-After many decades with no new construction, Lambton College had a number of new additions and upgrades starting in the late 2010's.
+After many decades with no new construction, Lambton College had a number of new additions and upgrades starting in the late 2010s.

 The NOVA Chemicals Health & Research Centre was officially opened on May 15, 2019.
 The facility is home to all Health Sciences programming labs and advanced technology simulation facilities.

 The Athletics & Fitness Complex opened on October 18, 2018 with a 15,000 sq. ft. facility and over 1,200 seats.

 Centre of Excellence in Energy & Bio-Industrial Technologies was designed to bring together academic programming, industry-standard training, and research labs.
 The official opening took place in September 2018 after a two-year, $14.2 million upgrade of the 34,000 sq. ft. facility, which also included the addition of 7,000 sq. ft. of training space.

 Capstones is an on-campus restaurant and applied learning environment for culinary programs.

 Formerly known as the Fire & Public Safety Centre of Excellence, the campus was rebranded as the Lambton College Fire School in spring 2019.
 It is an $11-million facility featuring a two-story structure with classrooms, a triple-truck bay, a fire tower and training props.

 The Skilled Trades Training Centre provides skilled trades and apprenticeship training with classrooms, labs and facilities.

 The Sustainable Smart Home is a $1.2 million building, featuring a cutting-edge energy management system, used for applied research and learning.

 The Salon & Spa at Lambton is a teaching facility and a full-service spa and salon run and managed by students in Lambton's Esthetician, Medical Esthetics & Advanced Skin Care Therapies and Hairstylist programs.

 Athletics

 The Lambton Lions varsity sports teams play in the OCAA and CCAA conferences.
-There are currently 9 varsity sports offered, including:
+There are currently nine varsity sports offered: